 The Anita Purves Nature Center has classrooms for programs that are also rentable for public and private events.
 Find out more about renting this facility.

-Don’t forget, before ending your visit, be sure to stop in the Audubon Nature Shop, where you can find unique nature-related gifts.
-Proceeds from this volunteer-run operation fund local conservation and environmental education efforts.
+Don’t forget, before ending your visit, be sure to stop in the Nature Shop, where you can find unique nature-related gifts.
+Proceeds from this store support local environmental education.
+Educators get a 10% discount.

-Open by Appointment Only starting October 1, 2020 – stay tuned to our social media and district website for updates about registering for a timed visit.
 At the Field Station, visitors are encouraged to step into the world of the naturalist where you may observe live animals, solve problems, and learn about nature that is as close as your backyard.
-A field station activity guide can enhance your experience when you visit.

 WILDLIFE OBSERVATION ROOM